eduardogch/Angular-ATLatino-Workshop/slides.md

 \- *Model*: It is *responsible* to get and maintaining *data*.
 \- *View*: It is *responsible* for *displaying* data to the *user*.
 \- *Controller*: It is *responsible* to controls the *interactions* between the *Model and View*.

+In the project lets go to *./app/src/users* and we can identify Angular MVC:

+\- *Model*: './app/src/users/user.service.js'
+\- *View*: './app/src/users/contactSheet.html'
+\- *Controller*: './app/src/users/user.controller.js'

+Extras in a common AngularJS 1 app:
+\- *Module*: Collection of services, directives, controllers, filters, and configuration.
+\- *Routes*: As a web application we need where to controls URL's
+\- *Filters*: Data format in the HTML.

 -------------------------------------------------